 Each team will vary on what they offer.
-Some teams are directly affiliated with a national program, such as year round club teams.
-While others are only local based, like a high school or summer league team.
+Some teams are directly affiliated with a national program, such as year-round club teams.
+While others are only locally based, like a high school or summer league team.

 Based upon what you want out of a team and why you want to start swimming, should determine the program that will work best for you.

 Things to look for online

 Before you join a swim team, see if they have an online site, take a moment to search their website.
 Most teams will have the basic information listed online, such as contacts, practice practice information, registration and monthly dues, and a meet schedule.